 Ultra Scented contains a moisture-activated fresh scent with no perfumes.
 There is no scent until after the litter is used.

 Ultra Scented is the same great formulation as Ultra, with the addition of a fresh scent!
-Formulated with a combination of heavy non-tracking granules and medium grain clay, the scent is activated through your cat’s use of the litter box.
-The result is an excellent clumping litter that prevents moisture from reaching the bottom of the tray while providing a clump that will not break down.
+Formulated with a combination of heavy non-tracking granules and medium grain clay, the moisture-activated scent is released through your cat’s use of the litter box.
+This fresh smelling litter prevents moisture from reaching the bottom of the tray while providing a clump that will not break down.

 The key to having your cat always use its litter box is to keep it clean.